Autism and Related Disorders: Seminar and Practicum

 Papers will be evaluated in terms of:

-1. Quality of scholarly literature review (focus on scientific articles, sufficient depth and breadth, thoughtful analysis)
+1. Quality of scholarly literature review (focus on scientific articles, sufficient depth and

 2. Clarity of thesis (cohesive, well-organized)